shivanireddy/shivanireddy/README.md

 I have experience in **Software Development**, **Data Analytics**, & **Quality Assurance**.

-When I am not coding, I am taking part in hackathons, writing poems, listening to music and playing kalimba (musical instrument).
+When I am not coding, I am taking part in hackathons, writing poems, listening to music, and playing kalimba (musical instrument).

-I'm always open to have a talk about anything.
+I'm always open to having a talk about anything.

 <p align="center">
 <a href="https://shivanireddy.github.io"/>